Abhis2004/traffic_analyser/README.md

 The project uses the following libraries:

 > OpenCV - For video processing and display.

 > Ultralytics YOLO - For vehicle detection.

 > EasyOCR - For license plate recognition.

 > NumPy - For numerical operations.

 > PyTorch - For running the YOLO model.

 > Install all dependencies using:
+    ```bash
     pip install -r requirements.txt
+    ```
 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.